Speech Bubbles With Hello My Name Is

 How to Register Your LLC in a Different State

+Because the issue of names often comes up when an LLC is looking to expand into a different state, I want to spend a little time reviewing that process.
 An LLC that does business in the state where it was formed is considered a domestic LLC.
 If it was formed in one state and conducts business in another state, it will need to register as a foreign LLC in that other state.
 Registering your business in a different state is known as foreign qualification.

 Just a note about what it means to conduct business in another state.
 Rules vary, but most states will consider your LLC to be doing business there if you have a physical location such as a store or warehouse, you employ workers in that state, you have a steady source of income there, hold regular customer or client meetings, or have binding contracts there.
 Simply selling your products or services in another state doesn’t qualify as doing business there.

-Getting foreign qualification puts your LLC on record in the state you’re expanding into and subjects you to the same tax and reporting requirements as domestic LLCs.
+Obtaining a foreign qualification puts your LLC on record in the state you’re expanding into and subjects you to the same tax and reporting requirements as domestic LLCs.
 You’ll have to pay some up-front and continuing fees to have your business registered in a different state and follow that state’s reporting requirements.

 The foreign qualifying process, or the process of registering your LLC in a different state, basically involves four steps: